 We’re back with another Plastic Canvas post!
 I know—didn’t I just write a plastic canvas post?
 Yes I did.
 However, I’d like to go into more detail about customizing the case instead of just going with whatever the pattern calls for.
 And what better example to use than our

 Frozen Inspired Plastic Canvas Barbie Doll Case!

 This case is a work of art if I do say so myself!
-Like Cinderella’s case (which is shown off by Cinderella in the previous post: Cinderella’s Travel Case), it’s based on the Annie’s Attic “Fashion Doll Travel Case pattern I purchased from Annie’s Craft Store.
+Like Cinderella’s case (which is shown off by Cinderella in the previous post: Cinderella’s Travel Case), it’s based on the Fashion Doll Travel Case pattern I purchased from Annie’s Craft Store.

 These are the changes I make to the list when creating a case for my dolls:

-First I will address the most obvious part of my travel case customization–the pictures of Anna and Elsa featured on the front and back of the case.
+First, let’s talk about the most obvious change I made—the pictures of Anna and Elsa featured on the front and back of the case.
 Finding a decent Frozen picture to stitch wasn’t easy!
 Most are either too big or too detailed.
 I knew from the get-go that whatever images I chose needed to be simple and without a bunch of competing colors.